 What is Domestic Violence?

 Domestic violence doesn’t look the same in every relationship because every relationship is different.
-It can happen to couples who are married, living together or who are dating.
-But one thing most abusive relationships have in common is that the abusive partner does many different kinds of things to have more power and control over their partners.
+It can happen to couples who are married, living together, or who are dating.
+But one thing most abusive relationships have in common is that the abusive partner does many different things to have more power and control over their partner.
 Domestic violence is the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.

-Domestic abuse is not caused by mental illness, anger management problems, or drug or alcohol abuse.
+Mental illness, anger management problems, or drug or alcohol abuse do not cause domestic abuse.
 However, these factors can contribute to the escalation of abuse.

 - She/he/they have nowhere to go

 - She/he/they are scared to leave – it can be the most dangerous time for someone in an abusive relationship

 Domestic violence and abuse stem from a desire to gain and maintain power and control over an intimate partner.
 Abusive people believe they have the right to control and restrict their partner and may enjoy the feeling that exerting power gives them.
 They often believe that their feelings and needs should be the priority in the relationship, so they use abusive tactics to dismantle equality and make their partner feel less valuable and deserving of respect in the relationship.

 No matter why it happens, abuse is not okay, and it’s never justified.